chloneda/vim-cheatsheet/resources/README_EN.md

 Ctrl+f              # Move forward one full screen
 Ctrl+b              # Move back one full screen
 0                   # Jump to the beginning of the line, the number 0, the effect is equivalent to the <Home> key
-^                   # Jump to the first non-blank character from the beginning of the line
+^                   # Jump to the non-blank character at the beginning of the line, you can use 0w instead of ^, which is more convenient to press
 $                   # Jump to the end of the line, the effect is equivalent to the <End> key
 gg                  # Jump to the first line, the effect is equivalent to Ctrl+<Home>
 G                   # Jump to the last line, the effect is equivalent to Ctrl+<End>